Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 It can also help to have a couple of pairs of running shoes and alternate them.

-This is a particularly common cause of knee pain from running when training for an event/competition.
+Overtraining is a particularly common cause of knee pain from running when training for an event/competition.
 Overtraining is when you exercise beyond your body’s ability to recover.
 Our bodies need adequate rest and recovery time when we exercise, otherwise performance levels start to decrease.

 Warning signs that you might be overtraining include fatigue, mood changes e.g. irritability and depression, decreased appetite, lack of enthusiasm for exercise, headaches, general aches and pains, drop in performance and insomnia.

-Ideally, if you have nice strong, flexible muscles, you shouldn’t need to wear a knee support when you run.
-But if you are getting knee pain from running, you might find a brace really helpful.
+Ideally, if you have nice strong, flexible muscles, you shouldn’t need to wear a knee support when you run, but if you are getting knee pain from running, you might find a brace really helpful.

-If you do feel the need to wear a knee brace to try and reduce pain when you run, I would recommend wearing one that has a hole at the front for the kneecap, as it provides support without putting pressure through the patella.
-Visit the knee brace section for help finding the right brace for you.
+If you do feel the need to wear a knee brace to try and reduce knee pain while running, I would recommend wearing one that has a hole at the front for the kneecap, as it provides support without putting pressure through the patella.

 Running is a great way to keep fit, but if running is the only exercise you do, you are missing out.
 Ideally, you should do different types of exercise to work different muscle groups in different ways.

 By doing a range of exercises, you will develop great overall strength (in your muscles, bones and cardiovascular system), flexibility, power, endurance, fitness, balance and co-ordination, as well as losing weight!
-Good things to do as well as running include swimming, cycling, rowing, pilates, ball sports and strength training.

-When used correctly, ice packs can help to reduce inflammation and knee pain from running.
+When used correctly, ice packs can really help to reduce inflammation and knee pain from running.
 They can be particularly useful if you are getting pain after running.

 Visit the ice